The long, lonely fight of an Israeli hostage's sister, who fears time is running out

 Burying her father was a small shard of certainty among a much larger mosaic of harrowing misinformation.
 Aside from the video by Islamic Jihad, a smaller militant group in Gaza, of her mother's violent abduction posted on the group's Telegram account, there was no information about Hana's condition or location, or Elad's.
 On Nov.
 9, Islamic Jihad released a new video on Telegram of Hana and another hostage from Gaza, with the message that they would both be released for humanitarian reasons.
 They weren't.

 As Israel and Hamas negotiated a hostage and prisoner release deal last fall, Katzir says she was assured by Israeli intelligence that her mother would be among the first to be released.
-Forty-eight hours before the first phase of the deal was executed in November, Katzir received a phone call from the Israeli army saying that her mother had been killed in captivity.
+Forty-eight hours before the first phase of the deal was executed in November, Katzir received a phone call from the Israeli army saying it received unverified information that her mother had been killed in captivity and was investigating its legitimacy.

 Her mother came back "skinny, terrified," Katzir says.
 "She didn't know anything about my dad.
 She didn't know anything about my brother.
 And she was so shocked and so sad.
 She didn't know anything and she cried for them.
 She was shouting ... and she didn't understand what's going on.
 She didn't understand why no one [was] coming to help her.
 She didn't have a sense of time.
 She thought that she was held for six months, when she was [in captivity] actually less than two months."
 Her mother, she says, "held like one piece of the puzzle of, I don't know, 5 million pieces."